deep-goyal/RPSEnigmaMachine/README.md

 ## Overview

-RPS Enigma Machine is a project where I explore the beauty of randomness through a rock paper scissors game.
-It is a web application built entirely on HTML, CSS and JavaScript.
+The RPS Enigma Machine project is a web application centered around a rock-paper-scissors game, aiming to delve into the fascinating realm of randomness.
+Developed using standard web technologies like HTML, CSS, and JavaScript, the project offers an enjoyable experience while exploring the intriguing aspects of chance and decision-making.

 ## Deployment